PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Title Not Contain
+## Assert Title Not Match

-Asserts that the title of the current page not contain the given value.
+Asserts that the title of the current page not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertTitleNotContain(text)
+assertTitleNotMatch(text)
 `

 ### Parameters